anaybaid7/ig-autofollowing/README.md

 In addition to the Instagram automation script, this repository includes several technical demonstrations:

 # 1. Scheduled Automation Module (Python using schedule library)
 This Python script demonstrates how to schedule tasks to run at specified intervals using the schedule library.
-Can be used for automating recurring actions efficiently.
+It can be used for automating recurring actions efficiently.

 # 2. Auto-comment and Auto-like Module (Python for Instagram Automation)
 This Python script illustrates how to interact with Instagram programmatically to automate actions such as liking and commenting on posts.
 It provides a practical example of automating social media engagement.